tiared/notes.stuartpb.com/content/d42ba86b-1a2c-48ef-847a-eeec24c6d3ba.md

 Does exactly what it sounds like.

-The mark is "end note", just to freak people out about how seriously I take Bell's function on stage (especially after I follow the first time I cue this with "Dearest Mark..."), where he has an explicitly-coded rule to sing "Beauty and the Beast" after I say the words "Food near me".
+The mark is "end note", just to freak people out about how seriously I take Bell's function on stage (especially after I follow the first time I cue this with "Oh my dearest Mark..."), where he has an explicitly-coded rule to sing "Beauty and the Beast" after I say the words "Food near me".

 Bell makes new notes (to a prerecorded index page), then commits them to a new branch for the show in its local Git repository // audio recorded to file in separate off-repo directory

+Considering that I'll probably do this on the Operator Horn a lot, it'll probably just be "Record note".

 ## Prepare to end show on my signal / Directions to home (54321)